|

 Along the way you’ll bike along the waterfront to the Little Mermaid statue, as well as seeing Copenhagen’s lakes, and navigating the city centre via its bike lanes, all led by a local.

-If you want a shorter option, this 90-minute bike tour is suitable for teens and older.
-Or save your legs a bit and rent an e-bike, with child seats and cargo trailers available for kids aged 2-8.
+If you want a shorter option, this 90-minute bike tour is suitable for tweens and teens.
+Copenhagen is so well set-up for cycling that it’s easy to hire bikes and do you own exploring too – or save your legs a bit and rent an e-bike, with child seats and cargo trailers available for kids aged 2-8.

 Copenhagen Hop on hop off bus tour